oobecomau/desktop.gov.au/docs/blueprint/platform.md

 There are no design considerations.

-Defender for Cloud Apps Files Design Decisions for all agencies and implementation types.
+Defender for Cloud Apps Files Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---